I got my first piece of hate mail from a graphic designer this past weekend.

 And they also know how valuable design is, which means they understand the benefits a professional designer brings to a project.

 One of my “secret” goals is for small business owners to “graduate” to a point that they can afford to hire a professional.

 When they do, they make great clients.

-Many Big Brand System readers are designers
+Many of my readers are designers

 If you had told me designers would read this blog when I first started writing it, I wouldn’t have believed you.
 (Remember, I expected hate mail from designers by the end of the first week.)

 It turns out that designers enjoy reading what I write because I talk about marketing basics as well.